Choosing Your Path: 9 Public Health Concentrations

 7. International Health

-International health focuses on communities in low-income countries, including displaced populations.
+Another one of the most popular public health concentrations is international health.
+This field focuses on communities in low-income countries, including displaced populations.
 Professionals in this concentration work to find solutions to problems pertaining to mental health, gender-based violence, and age-related conditions, for example.
 Virtually all public health roles are relevant to the international health focus.
 Examples include emergency management director, laboratory scientist, and health information manager.

-Typical workplace environments: Employers of health scientists include governmental and intergovernmental health agencies such as the CDC and the United Nations, as well as nongovernmental organizations (NGOs) focused on health care.
+Typical workplace environments: Employers of health scientists include governmental and intergovernmental health agencies, such as the Centers for Disease Control and Prevention and the United Nations, as well as nongovernmental organizations focused on health care.

-Areas of expertise: Clinical science and field research expertise are required for many laboratory scientist positions focused on international health.
+Areas of expertise: Clinical science and field research expertise is required for many laboratory scientist positions focused on international health.

 8. Maternal and Child Health

-The maternal and child health concentration focuses on health care for women, infants, and children, adolescents, and their families.
-Professionals who choose this path educate women on reproductive services and family planning.
+The maternal and child health concentration focuses on health care for parents; infants; children, adolescents; and the families of these infants, children, and adolescents.
+Professionals who choose this path educate patients on reproductive services and family planning.
 To reach the proper audience, they monitor areas for health concerns, implement policy changes, and provide outreach services.
-Careers within the concentration center around research and education.
+Careers within this public health concentration center on research and education.
 Examples include administrative researcher, maternal and child health educator, and behavioral scientist.

 Description: Maternal and child health educators provide health education and counseling, addressing such issues as child nutrition, maternal health, hygiene, and child disease prevention.
 They also create educational programs and work with families with limited resources to secure financial support.